 - What if you don’t want treats?

 What is a cat subscription box?

-Cat subscriptions boxes are offered by online sites, such as CatLady Box, KitNipBox (affiliate link - I may receive a commission if you visit website from this link and subscribe), and Meowbox.
+Cat subscription boxes are offered by online sites, such as CatLady Box, KitNipBox (affiliate link – I may receive a commission if you visit the website from this link and subscribe), and Meowbox.
 There are many more!
 These are the three boxes that I have tried with my cats.